humphreyt12/Tinas-REACT-Portfolio/README.md

  * [License](#License)

 ## Description
-A portfolio showcasing my skills and projects using React.
+A portfolio showcasing my skills and projects for furture employers using React .

 ## Website

-The link for the project will be added soon.
+tinasreactportfolio.netlify.app

 ## Installation
 Run the following command `npm i` to install the dependencies